The following question was submitted by a Bright Hope Ally. Meggie, from Virginia, asks:

 Having learned from the past, I want to guide you into doing things and spending time in a way that will really change lives and make them better.

-If we truly want to help the neediest in the world, we must take on an attitude of service, like Jesus did.
+If we truly want to know the best way to help the poor and needy in the world, we must take on an attitude of service, like Jesus did.
 So, these suggestions might not be the answers you were expecting or desiring.
-They aren’t flashy.
+They aren’t flashy (but there are always creative and practical ways to help).
 But I can say without a doubt that lives will be changed, and according to scripture, God will reward you.

 The power of prayer is often overlooked because we don’t know how to pray specifically for the poor.
 I love that Bright Hope is prayer encourager.
 We have built a website prayer wall and a texting prayer team where, just a few times a month, you get specific prayer requests and praises about what is happening right there in the field.